-According to the Western News and reporter Bethany Rolfson, the Center for Asbestos Related Disease in Libby, Montana, has released its findings in a study of the relation of asbestos exposure and autoimmune diseases.
-In mid August, the center announced that over the last 15 years, it has found substantial evidence to support a link between local asbestos exposure and autoimmune diseases.
+According to the Western News and reporter Bethany Rolfson, the Center for Asbestos Related Disease in Libby, Montana, has released its findings in a study of the relationship between asbestos exposure and autoimmune diseases.
+In mid-August, the center announced that over the last 15 years, it has found substantial evidence to support a link between local asbestos exposure and autoimmune diseases.
 The study was completed last fall and the CARD Clinic recently released its preliminary findings in the study.

-As part of the three-fold project, research scientists from Idaho State University, Icahn School of Medicine at Mount Sinai and University of Montana, along with the CARD clinic, studied the effects of asbestos on the immune system, lung development and lung-scarring, and whether or not these health complications overlap.
+As part of the three-fold project, research scientists from Idaho State University, Icahn School of Medicine at Mount Sinai, and the University of Montana, along with the CARD clinic, studied the effects of asbestos on the immune system, lung development and lung-scarring, and whether or not these health complications overlap.

 According to Dusti Thompson, the CARD clinic outreach specialist, based on the preliminary results of the studied 950 self-reported autoimmune diagnoses, there may be as much as a 10-fold increase in risk for lupus, scleroderma, and rheumatoid arthritis in people exposed to amphibole asbestos.